techidaily/site-facebook/source/_posts/discreet-discourse-on-fb-utilizing-archive-for-secrecy.md

  The archive feature is a tool you can use to hide posts you no longer want to show on your profile.
 The archive feature is available on the Facebook app as well as on the web version.

  Only you can see posts in your archive and restore them to your profile at any time.
-Archiving your posts may not protect them in case of[a data breach](https://www.makeuseof.com/worst-data-breaches/) , but it can help keep them away from prying eyes.
+Archiving your posts may not protect them in case of [a data breach](https://www.makeuseof.com/worst-data-breaches/) , but it can help keep them away from prying eyes.

  You can also choose to move posts from your archive to the recycle bin, where they'll be auto-deleted after 30 days.